-Hokkaido’s most famous ski resort destination is a summer outdoor lover’s paradise.
+Although one of the best times to visit Hokkaido is during its most famous ski resort period, in the summer the area is outdoor lover’s paradise.
 Here are a few of the many activities you can book, things you can do and adrenaline pumping adventures you can embark on in the summer in Niseko.

 1. Horse riding in summer in Niseko